rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-That should give something like this (if you took care of loading the standard [Bootstrap](http://getbootstrap.com/) stylesheet):
+This will generate a form like this (assuming you loaded the standard [Bootstrap](http://getbootstrap.com/) stylesheet):

 ![](http://i.imgur.com/DZQYPyu.png)